nikfrank/react-ulpan/README.md

 Agenda:

+- Section 0: concepts and introduction
   - architecture review: how will we organize our app for future development
     - replaceable Components (standardizing props interface) ((this needs images))
     - props interface for the FlashCard
     - Application Level Components
   - Server architecture
+    - Database schema design
     - API design

-- section 1: front end FlashCard Application
+- Section 1: front end FlashCard Application
   - step0: building and styling a FlashCard Component
-    - using stub data for the Exercise Component
+    - using stub data for the FlashCard Component
+    - styling the FlashCard
+      - linear gradients
+      - using a pseudo element to make the red left side line
+    - checking the answer
   - step1: rendering repeated exercises from a Dealer Component
     - using stub data for multiple exercises
     - mocking onResult network behaviour